NovemLinguae/NovemBot/readme.md

 - src/task-7.sh
 - src/task-a.sh

+Also, on the Toolforge server, I have folders such as Task1FGTC named task-1, Task7RFACount named task-7, etc.

 ### Some bash commands

 - `docker compose up -d` to start the Docker container (https://localhost:8083 to visit on the web)